rschmaelzle/rs102/chapters/en/chapter3.md

 <choice>
 <opt correct="true" text="Entertainment Education."></opt>
 <opt text="Inverse observational learning, which is the key mechanism of narrative persuasion."></opt>
 Inverse observational learning is a made up term.
-The key mechanism ofnarrative persuasion has likely to do with absorption and vicarious/empathic responses.
+The key mechanism ofnarrative persuasion has likely to do with absorption and vicarious/empathic responses.</opt>
 </choice>

 ### Reflection